 Thunderstone Trap: CR 3; mechanical; location trigger; no reset; alchemical effect (deafness, Fortitude save [DC 15]); multiple targets (all targets within a 10-ft. radius); Search (DC 24); Disable Device (DC 16).
+Market Price: 2,730 gp.

 "Here's a classic trap of the nonlethal type.
 This trap turns your intruder into some innocuous creature, like a toad or bunny rabbit.
 You can get fancier with it, of course, by turning her into a mouse and making sure your cat sleeps in that room."